Arvi Kalsta

-Arvi Kalsta (until 1927 Arvid Daniel Grönberg, 14 October 1890 Joensuu – 25 May 1982 Helsinki) was a Finnish Jaeger captain, the founder of the Nazi Finnish People's Organisation and a businessman.
+Arvi Kalsta (until 1927 Arvid Daniel Grönberg, 14 October 1890 – 25 May 1982) was a Finnish Jaeger captain, the founder of the Nazi Finnish People's Organisation and a businessman.
 In the 1930s, the Finnish Nazis who belonged to his supporters were called Kalstaites.

 Early life

-Kalsta's parents were master builder Bror Gustaf Adolf Grönberg and Ida Sofia Skutnabb.
+Kalsta was born in Joensuu.
+His parents were master builder Bror Gustaf Adolf Grönberg and Ida Sofia Skutnabb.
 Grönberg enrolled as a student at the Joensuu Classical Lyceum in 1912 and joined the Karelian Association.
 He studied at the Department of Mechanical Engineering at the Helsinki University of Technology from 1912 to 1915, but did not complete a degree.
 He later studied without graduating from the Faculty of Law of the University of Helsinki in 1931–1932.

 Kalsta married Elin Impi Tika in 1920, whom he divorced in 1937; he remarried in 1939 to Kerttu Annikki Savolainen.

 In Germany

 Grönberg joined one of the first 55 jäger volunteers to join the Lockstedter Jäger training camp in northern Germany.
 He enrolled in the camp on 25 February 1915.
 He was placed in the 1st Company of the 27th Jäger Battalion, from 9 November 1915, from which he was transferred to the 3rd Company of the Battalion.

 Grönberg took part in the battles of the First World War on the eastern front of Germany on the Misse River and the Gulf of Riga, from where he was sent for special missions to northern Sweden and Finland from 4 December 1916 to 14 October 1917.
 After returning from Finland, he completed the A-course of a military school held in Libau in 1917.